-4.3.
-Impact of Technology Trends
+4.2 Impact of Technology Trends

-Figure 6.
-Temperature Difference between CMP and SMT for different technologies.
+Figure 4: Temperature Difference between CMP and SMT with different leakage scaling factors.

 As we move towards the 65nm and 45nm technology nodes, there is universal agreement that leakage power dissipation will become a substantial fraction of the overall chip power.
-Because of the basic difference in the reasons for increased thermal heating between the SMT and CMP processors, we expect that these processors will scale differently as leakage power becomes a more substantial portion of total chip power.
+Because of the basic difference in the reason for increased thermal heating between the SMT and CMP processors, we expect that these processors will scale differently as leakage power becomes a more substantial portion of total chip power.

-Figure 6 shows the impact of technology scaling on the temperature of SMT and CMP processors.
-In this figure, we show the difference in absolute temperature between the CMP and SMT core for three generations of leakage (roughly corresponding to 130nm, 90nm, and 70nm technologies).
-As the we project towards future technologies, there are several important trends to note.
+Figure 4 shows the impact of technology scaling on the temperature of SMT and CMP processors.
+In this figure, we show the difference in absolute temperature between the CMP and SMT core for three generations of leakage (roughly corresponding to 130nm, 90nm, and 65nm technologies).
+As the we increase the leakage scaling factor, there are several important trends to note.
 The most important trend is that the temperature difference between the CMP machine (hotter) and SMT machine (cooler) increases from 1.5 degrees with our baseline leakage model to nearly 5 degrees with the most leaky technology.
-The first reason for this trend is that the increased utilization of the SMT core becomes muted by higher leakage.
+The first reason for this trend is that the increased utilization of the SMT cores becomes muted by higher leakage.
 The second reason is that the SMT machine's larger L2 cache tends to be much cooler than the second CMP core.
 This, coupled with the exponential temperature dependence of subthreshold leakage on temperature, causes the CMP processor's power to increase more than the SMT processor.
 This aggravates the CMP processor's global heat up effect.
-From Figure 6, we can see that if we remove the temperature dependence of leakage in our model, the temperature difference between the CMP and SMT machine grows much less quickly.
-Figure 6 also shows how the trend is amplified when we consider the case where aggressive leakage control is applied to the L2 cache (perhaps through high-Vt transistors).
+From Figure 4, we can see that if we remove the temperature dependence of leakage in our model, the temperature difference between the CMP and SMT machine grows much less quickly.
+Figure 4 also shows how the trend is amplified when we consider the case where aggressive leakage control is applied to the L2 cache (perhaps through high-Vt transistors).
 In this case, the SMT processor is favored because a larger piece of the chip is eligible for this optimization.

-5. Aggressive DTM constrained designs
+5 Aggressive DTM constrained designs